niklaswa/tesla-order-status/README.md

 This fork is maintained by myself and has some additions.
 Currently these are :
 - Powershell script that runs hourly and identifies and displays any changes since the initial run.
+- Web front end that refreshes every 30 seconds.
+Nice Model 3 logo on the progress bar.

 ## Installation